ouropencode/OpenDocumenter/README.md

 }
 ```

-Any part of the OpenDocumenter nuxt source (see: [./src-nuxt](./src-nuxt)) can be overridden, just ensure to follow the same directory structure!
+Any part of the OpenDocumenter vue source (see: [./src](./src)) can be overridden, just ensure to follow the same directory structure!
 ```
 overrides
  |- assets